Straight line graphs

 The equation of a horizontal line is

-where dd is the xx-intercept.
+where d is the x-intercept.

 Using the equation to draw a basic straight line